 A small number of people may benefit from surgery.
 Surgery options include removing a part of the lung or a lung transplant.

-To reduce your chance of getting emphysema, take these steps:
+To help reduce your chance of emphysema:

 American College of Chest Physicians